Halloween Cruise Ends Suddenly

-Passengers aboard the MV Abitibi for a costume mandatory Halloween cruise got the fright of their lives, as the ship ran aground, ending their cruise earlier than plannned.
+Passengers aboard the MV Abitibi for a costume mandatory Halloween cruise got the fright of their lives, as the ship ran aground, ending their cruise earlier than planned.

 The Abitibi was chartered by Triplesnake Entertainment for a costume party with DJ for about 360 passengers.

-The Abitibi is a rather shallow draught cruise ship, about 147 feet in length, that operates in and around West Vancouver and the False Creek inner harbor.
+The Abitibi is a rather shallow drought cruise ship, about 147 feet in length, that operates in and around West Vancouver and the False Creek inner harbor.

 The ship grounded about 1am after a 2.5 hour cruise.